 The Two Weight-Bearing Bones Of The Knee

 Your knee joint has two weight-bearing bones, the femur or thighbone, and the tibia or the shinbone.
 The femur or the thighbone forms the upper portion of the knee joint.
 The femur also forms the hip joint.
 Patients that suffer from knee pain should also have their hip joint assessed.
 Yes, hip problems can also cause knee pain.
 The tibia or the shinbone connects to the femur.
 It is the lower weight-bearing bone of the knee.
 Effective knee pain treatment of the weight-bearing joint is critical to recovery.
-Your knee therapy must focus on stabilizing the weight baring bones and joints of the knees.
+Your knee therapy must focus on stabilizing the weight-bearing bones and joints of the knees.

-The Two Non-Weight-Bearing Bones Of The Knee
+The Two non-weight-bearing Bones Of The Knee

 The non-weight-bearing knee joints are just as important if effective knee pain treatment.
 Patella and the fibula are the non-weight-bearing bones of the knee joint.
 Their primary function is for muscle attachment that enabling movements at the knee joint or the ankle joint.
 The patella is the largest sesamoid bone in the body.
 We have provided a brief description of a sesamoid bone under tendons.
-Although, these two bones are non-weight bearing, they provide essential functions.
+Although these two bones are non-weight bearing, they provide essential functions.